 Frequently Asked Questions

-• We recommend arriving 10 minutes before the start of your experience.
+• We recommend arriving at least 10 minutes before the start of your experience.

 • We suggest wellies or waterproof outdoor footwear, the experience is outdoors so please make sure you dress appropriately for the weather.